Nekonium (NUKO) Price Tops $0.0008 on Exchanges

-Nekonium (CURRENCY:NUKO) traded up 2.3% against the U.S. dollar during the one day period ending at 15:00 PM ET on February 5th.
-Nekonium has a market capitalization of $9,965.20 and approximately $4.00 worth of Nekonium was traded on exchanges in the last day.
-Over the last seven days, Nekonium has traded 115.6% higher against the U.S. dollar.
-One Nekonium coin can currently be bought for approximately $0.0008 or 0.00000002 BTC on exchanges.
+Nekonium (CURRENCY:NUKO) traded up 0.1% against the dollar during the 24 hour period ending at 13:00 PM ET on February 6th.
+In the last week, Nekonium has traded 119% higher against the dollar.
+One Nekonium coin can now be bought for approximately $0.0008 or 0.00000002 BTC on exchanges.
+Nekonium has a total market capitalization of $9,993.06 and approximately $10.00 worth of Nekonium was traded on exchanges in the last day.

 - Shiba Inu (SHIB) traded up 2.4% against the dollar and now trades at $0.0000 or 0.00000000 BTC.